Subscribe to e-news

 When, the Resource Conservation program was started in 1972, the Retention Pond was built.
 Due to construction, Mason Road became flooded during heavy rains.
 The Retention Pond was a solution to the problem and the area could be used for recreational purposes as well.
 The Future Farmers of America student organization donated $2,500 from their fruit sale fundraiser, matched by a school improvement grant.
 The carpentry class built a shelter house and a big dirt hill blocked the high west winds and this provided for winter recreation.
 The hill was also used for prairie grass experiment.

 After years of discussion and extensive research the EHOVE Board of Education broke ground in the summer of 2013 on a renovation and construction project to expand and enhance the campus career tech and academic facilities.
 The goal of this project was to provide our high school and adult students the most up-to-date learning environment in the timeliest and most economical means possible for taxpayers.

 The new Science & Technology Building houses five state-of-the-art science labs, multipurpose rooms, classrooms, study areas and labs for the Computer Network Tech, Visual Media Tech, Global Business Management and Teacher Academy Programs.
 It is also the location of the 8,800 sq. ft.
 "Center" which boasts theatrical lighting, complete audio visual setup and seating for 950.

 Fast Forward to Today

-Each day, 800 junior and senior high school students in the EHOVE Career Center area tune in, travel to, or connect with the career center from 16 associate school districts.
+Each day, over 800 junior and senior high school students in the EHOVE Career Center area tune in, travel to, or connect with the career center from 16 associate school districts.

 Students earn a diploma from their home school along with a certificate of completion from EHOVE.